atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ‘‘ at (i^iadrille; and if we do not strike
 «
 “out Some variety here, I cannot See “what we are to do with ourselves :
-“Sor my own part, I assure you, ' I feel “my time hang very heavy upon niy “hands already.” -.
+“Sor my own part, I assure you, ' I feel “my time hang very heavy upon niy “hands already." -.
 /
 ‘V And So you want to employ it in “conversing with the low bred wives “and daughters of your clownish neigh,, “I have never been used to